Kentcwk26/k_verse/README.md

 Built using Flutter (Dart), K-Verse delivers a smooth interface, flexible UI editing tools, and a responsive design experience.
 This project is currently developed exclusively for Android users.

-✨ Features

-1. 🎨 Wallpaper Creator
+🎨 Wallpaper Creator

 - Import photos from your gallery
 - Add text, stickers, colors, and overlays
 - Customize layouts through an interactive editor
 - Export high-resolution wallpapers directly to your device

-2. 📱 Widget Creator
+📱 Widget Creator

 - Create personalized home-screen widgets
 - Support for image-based widgets using the app_widget plugin